keolo/box_of_rocks/notes/ubuntu_setup.md

 Rinse and repeat any other users that you need.

+## Disable root login for ssh (optionally change port number)
+First make sure you can login successfully with your deploy user and public key.
+    ssh deploy@hostname
+    sudo vi /etc/ssh/sshd_config

+    # Change to the following
+    PermitRootLogin no

+    # Reload config file
+    sudo service ssh reload

+## ubuntu-minimal
+On linode they install ubuntu-minimal.
+This means for 8.10 aptitude and other software isn't installed by default.
+But that's easy enough to solve.

+    sudo apt-get update
+    sudo apt-get upgrade
+    sudo apt-get install aptitude

 ## Check which ubuntu release is installed (just for kicks)
     lsb_release -a